.500 S&W Magnum: Performance

-The first revolver which could accommodate the .500 Magnum cartridge was the massive Smith & Wesson Model 500.
-A 1 euro coin, similar in size to an American quarter, is pictured for scale.
+The first revolver that could accommodate the .500 Magnum cartridge was the Smith & Wesson Model 500.
+A one-euro coin, similar in size to an American quarter, is pictured for scale.

 At the time of its introduction, the .500 S&W Magnum was considered the most powerful handgun chambering by virtue of its considerable muzzle energy.
 Incidentally, a lengthened form of the cartridge, the .500 Bushwhacker, is currently considered the most powerful handgun cartridge.
 Cor-Bon (now a Dakota Ammo brand) who together with Smith & Wesson developed the .500 S&W Magnum cartridge, offers several loads which include a 325 gr at 1800 ft/s, a 400 gr at 1625 ft/s and a 440 gr at 1625 ft/s.
 These figures compare favorably to Smith & Wesson's newest contender for most powerful commercial sporting handgun cartridge, the .460 S&W Magnum, which can launch a 325 gr at 1650 ft/s or a 395 gr at 1525 ft/s.
 The .500 S&W Magnum comes into its own when used with heavier bullets, particularly those with weights of 500 gr or greater.
 These bullets are often seated as far out as possible to take advantage of the complete cylinder length, so as to maximize the powder capacity which the case can provide.
 Ammunition loaded to this cartridge length (2.25"-2.3") is capable of achieving 150 to 200 feet per second higher velocities than most standard length loadings (2"-2.1") without exceeding SAAMI specified operating pressures, albeit at the cost of increased recoil.

 Several manufacturers currently produce the S&W .500 Magnum cartridge, with top-performing rounds delivering nearly 3000 ftlbf of muzzle energy from a standard 8.375 in barrel.
 It is claimed to be the most potent commercially available handgun cartridge on the market and provides power exceeding that of long-established wildcat cartridges such as the .375 JDJ (J. D. Jones) and pistol loadings of the .45-70 Government.
 Indeed, some rounds use bullets weighing almost 1 oz.
 (28 g ~ 440 gr.), which are propelled at about 1500 ft/s – essentially the same performance of a 12 gauge shotgun slug.

 Bullet weights available for this cartridge range from a 265 gr jacketed hollow point to a 740 gr hardcast lead bullet.
 The heaviest bullet, produced by Tazza Bullets in Queensland, Australia, is a hardcast lead bullet weighing 740 grains, about the same as a common .50 BMG projectile.
 This bullet, launched at approximately 1200 ft/s, produces around 2366 ftlbf of muzzle energy.